sugarlabs/osbuild/README.md

 About
 =====

-Pull, build and test multiple source modules.
+Pull, build and test multiple source code modules.

 Hacking
 =======